js816/New_York_-_London_Weather_Predictions/Model/README_JS.md

 We used Scikit-learn's train_test_split to separate our dataset into training sets and testing sets.
 Each model is trained on 75% of the dataset and tested on the remaining 25%.
 To evaluate our models, we utilized Mean Squared Error (MSE).

 We compared performance of these individual-month models to models that included data for all months and used month number as an input.
 When comparing model performance, the individual-month models generally had much better performance.
-For the rainfall model, however, the combined model performed slightly better.
 For consistency purposes, all models were broken out into individual months.

 In preliminary versions of our models, graphs were created with a scatter plot for training and testing data and a line for the prediction model.
-Our final model does not create these.
+Our final models do not create these.

 Next time we would use a random_state value to have more consistent model performance and less confusion.